 What is typically included in a Letter of Experience?

-A Letter of Experience is a common request, and as such, most insurers know what to include.
-The letter will be on the insurance company's letterhead, and will typically include the following details of your current, or previous policy:
+A Letter of Experience will be written on the insurance company's letterhead, and will typically include the following details about your current, or previous policy:

 - The policy number

 - The start date and end date (if applicable)

 - The name of the driver requesting the letter

 - The claims reported or paid against the policy